MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/npm/npmrc.md

 ### Set up credentials

-1. Copy the following snippet into your `.npmrc` file.
+1. Copy the following snippet into your user-level `.npmrc` file, (Example: C:\Users\FabrikamUser\.npmrc).
+Make sure you don't paste it into the .npmrc file within your source repository.

     - **Organization-scoped feed**: